ArvinWiniPutra/technical-test/README.md

 NEXCENT LANDING PAGE
-A Responsive landing page intended as a front-end developer technical test at GeekGarden using Vue.JS, Tailwind CSS, and Vite
+A Responsive landing page intended as a front-end developer technical test at GeekGarden

+TECHNOLOGIES USED
+- Vue.js 3 with Composition API
+- Tailwind CSS for styling
+- Vite for fast development and building

 PROJECT STRUCTURE
 - `src/components/landing/` - Contains all landing page sections